gardnmi/better-bundle-config/README.md

 ## Key Features

 - **Single Source of Truth**
   All parameters reside in your YAML files.
-No more duplicating them in `dbutils.widgets`.
+No more duplicating them across bundle and job configurations.

 - **Consistent Type Handling**
-  Variables are automatically cast to their defined types or default values.
+  Variables are automatically cast to according to how their are defined in the yml.

 - **Widget Integration**
-  Seamlessly retrieve parameters from widgets when running inside a Databricks Job, or fall back to YAML defaults in other environments.
+  Seamlessly retrieve parameters from widgets when running inside a Databricks Job, or fall back to YAML defaults defined in your bundle.

 - **Complex Object Support**
   Nested dictionaries and lists (e.g., a full task configuration) can be safely defined in the YAML and resolved at runtime.

-- **Git & User Context**
-  Optionally captures Git metadata (branch, commit, origin URL) and current Databricks user info, making these available in your configuration at runtime.

 ---